brian-kephart/heroku-buildpack-jemalloc/README.md

 This Heroku buildpack installs [jemalloc](http://www.canonware.com/jemalloc/) into a dyno slug.

-The current version is built with the Heroku-16 stack.
-There is a branch built with the public beta of Heroku-18, which will be merged to master when Heroku-18 becomes the new default stack.
-Older stacks are not supported, though in theory and experience they should run this buildpack just fine.
+The current version is built with the Heroku-18 stack.

 ## Buildpack goals